bakercp/ofxTwitter/README.md

 * **credentials.json**: your Twitter app's consumer & access token information
 * **ssl/cacert.pem**: a collection of trusted root certification authorities, needed for the SSL communication for the Twitter API
-* **mime.types**: a list of known internet media [MIME](https://en.wikipedia.org/wiki/MIME) types, used to determine data types when querying info from from the Twitter API
+* **mime.types**: a list of known Internet media [MIME](https://en.wikipedia.org/wiki/MIME) types, used to determine data types when querying info from from the Twitter API

 ### Example Apps

-For the example apps to wotj with th Twitter api, they must be set to use your Twitter app's credential information.
+For the example apps to work with th Twitter API, they must be set to use your Twitter app's credential information.

 1. Open your Twitter app's page on [apps.twitter.com](http://apps.twitter.com) & choose the "Keys & Access Tokens" tab
 2. Fill in your Twitter app's Consumer & Access info into your OF app's `bin/data/credentials.json` file